fmkazemi/Classifying-Big-Data-High-Content-Screening-with-Cutting-Edge-Machine-Learning-Algorithms/README.md

 2- "Impact of Optimization Methods in Performance of Deep Learning" Has not submitted Journal, 2018.

-3- "Importance of Data in Performance of Deep learning" Has not submitted Journal, 2018.
+3- "Imbalanced Data and Deep learning" Has not submitted Journal, 2018.

 4- "Deep Learning for Automating High Content Screening Systems on Big data" Has not submitted Journal, 2018.